-PhD candidate in Computer Science at EPFL, Fellow at Harvard SEAS.
-BSc from Kyiv Mohyla Academy in Ukraine.
-Formerly an intern at Google, CERN.
+Ph.D. candidate in Computer Science at EPFL.
+B.Sc. from Kyiv Mohyla Academy in Ukraine.
+Formerly a research fellow at Harvard SEAS, intern at Google and CERN.
 I study privacy, security, reliability, and broader societal harms of algorithmic systems.

 Advocacy: No peace without justice.
 Many people believe that pursuing "peace at all costs" is the right course of action in Ukraine.
 While appearing moral, halting military action at the current stage means that the mass killings, summary executions, rape and torture, deportations, arbitrary violence and detention, looting of people's belongings and cultural heritage in the occupied territories will continue with impunity.
 Not only "peace at all costs" is a call for subjugation in disguise, but it cannot stop even the military action in the long term.
 After a pause, the attack is bound to resume with fresh forces unless the mainstream imperialist chauvinist ideology loses its cultural and political domination in Russia.
 If you have political representation in one of the countries that are capable of providing assistance to Ukraine, please call for aid and sanctions that would help Ukraine to achieve not only peace but justice — at the very least, the liberation of the occupied territories — for as long as Ukrainians are willing to fight for it.

 Host scholars and students.
 Consider hosting Ukrainian scholars and students at your institutions through, e.g., Science for Ukraine.

 Platform Ukrainian voices.
 If you hold events or curate publications on Ukraine, make sure to invite Ukrainians and experts on Ukraine, not Poland or Russia.
 If you are looking for Ukrainian academics who could comment on the war taking into account the technological aspects, I have compiled a list for you.